israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Arrays cannot use strings as element indexes, but must use integers.
  Setting or accessing via non-integers using bracket notation (or dot notation) will not set or retrieve an element from the array list itself, but will set or access a variable associated with that array's object property collection.
- The array's object properties and list of array elements are separate.
+ The array's object properties and list of array elements are separate, and the array's traversal and mutation operations cannot be applied to these named properties.

 ### Math